mgmendoza/DRL-ContinousControl/.ipynb_checkpoints/Report-checkpoint.md

 * Step 1: Importing packages and the Unity environment
 * Step 2: Evaluate the state and action space
-* Step 3: Establish baseline using a random action policy.
+* Step 3: Establish baseline using a random action policy
-* Step 4: Implement learning DDPG algorithm:
+* Step 4: Implement learning DDPG algorithm
-	* Initialize the replay memory
-	* Initialize action-value function with random weights
-	* Initialize target action-value weights
-	* Choose an action using epsilon-greedy methods
-	* Perform an action
-	* Measure reward
-	* Prepare next state and store experience tuple
-	* Obtain random minibatch of tuples
-	* Set target and update
-The task is episodic, and in order to solve the environment, the agent must get an average score of +30 over 100 consecutive episodes
 * Step 5: Loading the trained model into the environment to watch it perform

 ### Learning Algorithm & Code Structure :